kagisearch/kagi-docs/kbs/kagi/src/welcome.md

 Feedback about this Kagi Search documentation can be shared on our [Discord Server](https://kagi.com/discord) in the **\#documentation** channel.
 We would love to hear your thoughts on anything we can fix or improve.

+## About Kagi Search

+Kagi is a lightning-fast, user-centric, 100% privacy-respecting search engine with results augmented by non-commercial indexes and personalized searches.
+We're glad you're here!

 ## Contributing

 This documentation is open source at our [Kagi Docs](https://github.com/kagisearch/kagi-docs) repo.

 We gladly welcome any fixes & improvements!
 Please see our [contribution guide](https://github.com/kagisearch/kagi-docs#contributing) before making a Pull Request.

+Once your contributions are accepted, make sure too add yourself to the list of [Contributors](./misc/contributors.md).
+Thank you!